mjoork/text-to-emoji/README.md

 # MonkeText 2

-A small utility to convert text to `:regional_indicator_<char>:` emoji shortcodoes for Discord.
+A small utility to convert text to `:regional_indicator_<char>:` emoji short codes for Discord.
 Any non-alphabet characters will be just copied.

 Note:
 - It is case-insensitive; `monke-text.exe "UGA BUGA"` and `monke-text.exe "uga buga"` are the same to the program.
-- The program adds a space after each shortcode, because otherwise they join and don't display like wanted.
+- The program adds a space after each short code, because otherwise they join and don't display like wanted.
 - The spaces become 5 characters long, meaning the overall space is 6 char-s wide (due to the space at the end of the last shortcode).

 ## TODO